 The base model has been calibrated so that the inputs and outputs most closely match the data that we have for the Sydney taxi industry in 2012/13.
-For example, based on the CIE survey, each taxi with an unrestricted licence does 552 shifts per year (between 10 and 11 shifts per week) out of the possible 728 shifts in the year.
+For example, based on our survey data of drivers and operators, each taxi with an unrestricted licence does 552 shifts per year (between 10 and 11 shifts per week) out of the possible 728 shifts in the year.